chrisgks/targeted_adversarial_noise_generator/README.md

 TODO:
 - [x] implement FGSM (Fast Gradient Sign Attack) and BIM (basic iterative method) - DONE, basically iterative FGSM
-- [ ] add tests - make production ready
+- [ ] add tests, logging, and exception handling/edge cases - make production ready
 - [ ] add type hints
 - [ ] add docstrings and comments
 - [ ] rethink structure - my initial goal for this project was to build a real library; like a playground where users/newcomers would experiment with different adversarial attack methods